RPA server GUI upgrade or repair

 > Next step: Setup

-Following are recommended actions after you have performed the upgrade:
+Following are recommended actions after you have performed the upgrade or repair:

 -